wulffern/dic2021/lectures/l10_spice.md

 ---

-The expensive tools have built graphical user interface around the SPICE simulator to make it easier to run many time.
+The expensive tools have built graphical user interface around the SPICE simulator to make it easier to run many times.
 Simplifies running multiple PVT corners (maybe 320 simulations).

 | Corner | Typical | Fast | Slow | All |
 |:---|:---|:---|:---|:---|